T-x-T/dukatia/website/content/docs/installation-docker.md

 ---
 title: 'Installation using Docker'
-description: 'How to install TxTs Treasury using Docker'
+description: 'How to install dukatia using Docker'
 ---

 ## Installation using Docker